 How many people will there be at the tasting?

-Our tastings require minimum attendance; for My Italians it is only 2, for Wine & Cheese Lunch 4 and for Wine Wednesdays 6.
+Our tastings require minimum attendance; for My Italians it is only 2, for Wine & Cheese Dinner 4 and for Wine Wednesdays 6.
 There is usually no difficulty reaching these numbers.
 If it turns out to be a special tasting for you – great chance to ask everything you ever wanted to ask and were too shy to!
-The maximum attendee number differs according to the tasting - at the moment for My Italians and Wine Wednesdays it is 13, for Wine & Cheese Lunch 10, for the My Rome Food Tour 6.
-Any number in between is possible.
+The maximum attendee number differs according to the tasting - at the moment for My Italians and Wine Wednesdays it is 13, and for Wine & Cheese Dinner 10; the My Rome Food Tour is only for your private party of up to 6.
+Any number in-between is possible.
 Our experience shows that with more attendees there will be lively discussions about wine & food and a lot of opportunities to meet new like-minded people and to maybe exchange travel experience, too.
-With less attendees, you have all the time to ask in depth questions.
-Higher number of guests possible for private groups (upto 20), please contact us and ask.
+With less attendees, you have all the time to ask in-depth questions.
+Higher number of guests possible for private groups (up to 20), please contact us and ask.

 Can I buy wine at the tasting?

 No, sorry.
 Vino roma is a solely educational site; neither a bar, nor a wine store, and we are legally not allowed to sell wine.
 But we will gladly name you resources all over Rome.

 Can I request specific wines at our tasting?